Love Insurance Kompany

-Love Insurance Kompany (also known by the acronym lik; /laɪk/) is an upcoming Indian Tamil-language science fiction romantic comedy film written and directed by Vignesh Shivan.
-It is jointly produced by Rowdy Pictures and Seven Screen Studio.
-The film, set in 2040, stars Pradeep Ranganathan, S. J. Suryah and Krithi Shetty, while Yogi Babu, Seeman, Gouri G Kishan, Shah Ra, Malavika, Mysskin, Anandaraj and Sunil Reddy play supporting roles.
+Love Insurance Kompany (also known by the initialism LIK; /laɪk/) is a 2026 Indian Tamil-language science fiction romantic comedy film written and directed by Vignesh Shivan.
+Jointly produced by Rowdy Pictures and Seven Screen Studio, the film stars Pradeep Ranganathan, S. J. Suryah and Krithi Shetty, while Yogi Babu, Seeman, Gouri G. Kishan, Shah Ra, Malavika and Sunil Reddy appear in supporting roles.
+The story is set in a futuristic 2040 where people fall in love through a dating app named LIK.
+A man who believes in natural love falls for a woman who trusts the app, leading him to challenge the system.

-The film was initially announced untitled in 2019 with Sivakarthikeyan starring and Lyca Productions producing; however, it was shelved due to budget concerns.
-In 2023, it was revived with Pradeep.
-An announcement by Seven Screen Studios was made that September, and the title Love Insurance Corporation was revealed that December.
-Principal photography commenced in January 2024 and wrapped in April 2025.
-It was shot in locations including Coimbatore, Udumalaipettai, Singapore and Malaysia.
-In July 2024, the film was retitled Love Insurance Kompany, after separate copyright claims over the initialism LIC by S. S. Kumaran and the Life Insurance Corporation.
-The film has music composed by Anirudh Ravichander, cinematography handled by Ravi Varman and Sathyan Sooryan, and editing by Pradeep E. Ragav.
+The film was initially announced in 2019 without a title, with Sivakarthikeyan attached to star and Lyca Productions set to produce.
+However, it was shelved due to budget concerns.
+In 2023, the film was revived with Pradeep in the lead role, and Rowdy Pictures producing the film with Seven Screen Studio; the latter company officially announced the project that December with the title Love Insurance Corporation.

+Principal photography commenced in January 2024 and concluded in April 2025.
+Filming took place in locations including Coimbatore, Udumalaipettai, Singapore and Malaysia.
+In July 2024, the film was retitled Love Insurance Kompany following separate copyright claims over the initialism LIC by S. S. Kumaran and the Life Insurance Corporation.
+It features music composed by Anirudh Ravichander, cinematography by Ravi Varman and editing by Pradeep E. Ragav.

-Love Insurance Kompany is scheduled to be released on 18 December 2025 in theatres.
+After multiple delays, Love Insurance Kompany was released theatrically on 10 April 2026.
+The film received mixed reviews from critics and was a box-office bomb.